The pilot study

 Safety:

-- Interruptions in chest compressions during CPR (defined as the proportion of time during CPR when chest compressions are being performed; target >80% in both groups).
+- Interruptions in chest compressions during CPR (defined as the proportion of time during CPR when chest compressions are being performed; target: >80% in both groups).

 Patient outcomes: